Latest SeedProd News

 Set Your Landing Page Goals

-Start by looking at the size of your audience, such as your total number of email subscribers, website visitors, and social media followers.
-Then consider what percentage of your audience needs to express interest before you have the confidence to act on your idea.
+Start by checking the size of your audience—like your email list, website visitors, or social media following.
+Then decide what percentage of that group needs to respond before you feel confident in your idea.

 • Completing a short survey